-Available both for &system/yn\periodic='y' and &system/yn\periodic='n'
+Available for the DFT/TDDFT based options of theory with both &system/yn\periodic='y' and &system/yn\periodic='n'.

-For isolated systems, this option is effective when &poisson/method\poisson='ft'

-This switch selects if FFTW library is used or not.
-If FFTW is not used, the Fourier transformation in a simple algorithm is carried out.
+For isolated systems, this option is effective when &poisson/method\poisson='ft' This switch selects if FFTW library is used or not.
+If FFTW is not used, the discrete Fourier transformation in a simple algorithm is carried out.

-Caution: This variable is effective only when the preprocessor "USE\FFTW" is specified at the configure.
+Caution: This variable is effective only when --enable-fftw is specified at the configure.
+Options